mdkma/biometrics-exam-questions/README.md

 > Speech recognition and voice biometrics
 > Text-dependent speaker ID and text-independent speaker ID

+**Template and Sample**(Lec2-33): system will take several samples and extract unique features from samples to create a template

+**Speech recognition and Voice biometrics**(Lec12-3,9): A clear graph shows at Lec12-9.
+Speech Processing -> Output/Input.
+Input can be voice biometrics or speech recognition.
+Voice biometrics is confirm people's identities using their voice.
+Speech recognition is extract information from the stream of speech and figure out what the person is saying.

 **Text-dependent speaker ID**: provide utterance of key words or sentences that are the same for training and recognition.
 **Text-independent speaker ID**: verifies the identity of the individual who is speaking.
 The performance of verification can vary according to: the quality of the audio signal, ambient noise, the variation between enrollment and verification devices.
 So same device for acquisition and verification.

+### 13-A4

+> Generally, there exist four main stages in a given biometric system.
+Please indicate each function.

+Lec2-33

+1. Capture: a physical or behavioral sample is captured during enrollment, identification or verification process
+2. Extraction: unique data is extracted from the sample and a template is created
+3. Comparison: the template is compared to new sample
+4. Match/non-match: system then decides if the features extracted from the new sample are a match/non-match.

 ## Section B